hackbinghamton/hackbinghamton.github.io/README.md

 1. **Ruby** - Jekyll requires Ruby.
 If you're on a Mac, you most likely have Ruby.
 You can confirm this by running `ruby --version` in the command line.
 Follow [these instructions](https://www.ruby-lang.org/en/downloads/) to install Ruby if needed.

 2. **Bundler** - Bundler is a package manager that makes versioning Ruby software like Jekyll a lot easier and is highly recommended if you're going to be building GitHub Pages sites locally.
-If you don't already have Bunder installed, you can install it by running the command `gem install bundler`.
+If you don't already have Bundler installed, you can install it by running the command `gem install bundler`.

 3. **Jekyll** - Run the command `bundle install` in the project directory to download and install Jekyll.
 (Try using `sudo bundle install` if you run into problems.)